 I was admittedly more focused on catching a decent shot and then sending them off to their rooms than I was focused on admiring and embracing their enthusiasm.

 Let’s pause in the middle of the merrymaking to really see it through our kids’ eyes.
 No one can teach us how to feel it like they can.

-So, friends, what are YOU doing this year to reclaim some of the childlike wonder of the season?
+So, friends, what are YOU doing (or not doing) to reclaim some of the childlike wonder of the season?